skukla/vm-from-scratch/README.md

 Normally, we'd use Composer to download the Magento codebase.
 However, to keep consistent with our Magento Cloud counterparts, we'll add our ssh key to the key agent and navigate to the web root using the VM CLI and then install the beginnings of the code base via a git repository maintained by the Magento Solution Innovations team.
 Once cloned, we'll check out the proper branch and then use composer to download the code base.

-`add-key && www && git clone git@github.com:PMET-public/magento-cloud.git . && git checkout 2.3.0 && composer install`
+`add-key && www && git clone git@github.com:PMET-public/magento-cloud.git . && git checkout pmet-2.3.0-demo && composer install`

 When prompted, enter your Magento code base repository credentials and then store the credentials in `home/magento/.composer/auth.json` when prompted.

 <a id="installing-the-magento-application"></a>
 ### Installing The Magento Application
+Use the following comamnd to install the Magento application (change your values where applicable):

+TODO: Test installation with Redis... `session-save=db`.

+**Without RabbitMQ**

+`./bin/magento setup:install --db-host=localhost --db-name=magento --db-user=magento --db-password=password --backend-frontname=admin --base-url=http://luma.com/ --language=en_US --timezone=America/Los_Angeles --currency=USD --admin-lastname=Admin --admin-firstname=Admin --admin-email=admin@luma.com --admin-user=admin --admin-password=admin4tls --use-rewrites=1 --cleanup-database`

+**With RabbitMQ**

+`./bin/magento setup:install --db-host=localhost --db-name=magento --db-user=magento --db-password=password --backend-frontname=admin --base-url=http://luma.com/ --language=en_US --timezone=America/Los_Angeles --currency=USD --admin-lastname=Admin --admin-firstname=Admin --admin-email=admin@luma.com --admin-user=admin --admin-password=admin4tls --use-rewrites=1 --amqp-host="luma.com" --amqp-port=5672 --amqp-user="guest" --amqp-password="guest" --amqp-virtualhost="/" --cleanup-database`

+<a id="installing-cron-tasks"></a>
+### Installing Cron Tasks

 <a id="configuring-magento-and-varnish"></a>
 ### Configuring Magento and Varnish

 <a id="configuring-magento-for-multisite-operation"></a>
 ### Configuring Magento For Multisite Operation